Josh-XT/AGiXT/clients/desktop/README.md

 ### Windows signing for release downloads

-Windows release artifacts must be Authenticode signed before upload.
-The `desktop-prewarm.yml` workflow builds the Windows binary without bundling, signs `agixt-desktop.exe`, bundles the installer, signs the installer, and verifies the selected artifact with `Get-AuthenticodeSignature`.
+Windows release artifacts should be Authenticode signed before upload.
+The `desktop-prewarm.yml` workflow builds the Windows binary without bundling, signs `agixt-desktop.exe`, bundles the installer, signs the installer, and verifies the selected artifact with `Get-AuthenticodeSignature` when signing is available.

 Use one signing path: